 The road from Manali to Kaza to Kinnaur remains closed during the winter months.
 Hence, you cannot make a trip to Kinnaur Valley from Manali – Kaza route.
 During this time both Rohtang Pass and Kunzum Pass or Manali to Kaza road remains closed for about six months.

-However, if you really want to travel from Manali to Kinnaur during winter, you can take the route from Manali t- Mandi to Rohanda to Karsog to Rampur.
+However, if you want to travel from Manali to Kinnaur during winter, you can take the route from Manali to Mandi to Rohanda to Karsog to Rampur.
 This route does not have any high mountain passes and remains open all around the year.

-Why make a trip to Kinnaur Valley in winters?
+Why make a trip to Kinnaur Valley in winter?

-Well you can expect less crowd on a trip to Kinnaur Valley in winter and some breathtaking views of snow bound Kinner Kailash range.
-Most hotels will offer you discounts and that means you save good money as well while enjoying the beautiful villages of Kalpa and Sangla region.
+Well, you can expect less crowd on a trip to Kinnaur Valley in winter, and some breathtaking views of snowbound Kinner Kailash range.
+Most hotels will offer you discounts, and that means you save good money as well while enjoying the beautiful villages of Kalpa and the Sangla region.
 If you happen to experience the snowfall, the views will triple-fold the original beauty giving you a feeling of a winter wonderland.

 Hence, a road trip to Kinnaur in winters will not disappoint you at all and everyone should at least make a trip up there in winters in a lifetime.